 - Pain and suffering

 - Lost wages

 - Property damage

 - Decreased quality of life and enjoyment as a result of the accident

 - Funeral and burial expenses in the event of wrongful death

-If you or a loved one was injured in an 18-wheeler truck accident caused through another’s negligence, turn to the Law Offices of Anidjar & Levine.
+If you or a loved one was injured in an 18-wheeler truck accident caused by another’s negligence, you can turn to the Law Offices of Anidjar & Levine.
 We serve our clients’ needs and support them like we do our own families.

 We may carefully examine the details of your case and help you determine your legal options.
-If we represent you, we will gather evidence to establish how the accident happened and who the liable party or parties are, which could be achieved by:
+If we represent you, we will gather evidence to establish how the accident happened and who the liable party or parties are.

 - Accessing accident scene photos